How and Why to Research Your Collateral Ancestors

 This is especially useful for when your matches don't list family names (or only a few) on their profile.
 I’ve been able to identify how I’m likely related to someone, and on which branch just by looking at the surnames in their tree, even if the match has a very small tree or there are no common ancestors between us.

-4) Name changes.
-Lots of families changed their names after arriving in the US.
-If your family’s last name was Anglicized or otherwise altered, collateral family can pinpoint their original name.
 Lots of families changed their names after arriving in the US.
 If your family’s last name was Anglicized or otherwise altered, collateral family can pinpoint their original name.

-6) Pre-1850 records.
-Before 1850 (the first census to list all household members), there are fewer records documenting our family by name.
+Before 1850 (the first census to list all household members), there are fewer records documenting family by name.
 Some disappeared over time and some were never created in the first place.
 Looking into all the collateral relatives increases your chances of moving back in your lineage.

 Related posts: